The shareholders' rights of co-determination are based exclusively on the Swiss Code of Obligations and the Articles of Association.

 The Annual General Meeting adopts its resolutions and conducts its elections by relative majority of the votes cast, with abstentions being left out of consideration in determining the majority and excluding blank and invalid votes, unless the law provides otherwise.

-The Annual General Meeting takes place annually, at the latest six months after the end of the financial year.
+The Annual General Meeting takes place annually, at the latest six months after the end of the business year.
 It is convened by the Board of Directors.
 The statutory provisions apply to the convening of an extraordinary General Meeting.
 Personal invitations to the Annual General Meeting are sent out in writing and at least 20 days before the meeting.

 Invitations to submit items for the agenda and questions about the Annual Report are included with the invitation to the Annual General Meeting.
 Shareholders who represent shares with a nominal value of at least CHF 1 million may request that an item be added to the agenda.
 One or more shareholders who collectively represent at least 10% of the share capital may request that the Board of Directors calls a General Meeting and/or that an item be added to the agenda.